simonsruggi/Airbnb-Free-High-Quality-Photo-Downloader/README.md

 # Airbnb Free High Quality Photo Downloader
-An extremely useful tool to download high quality photos from an Airbnb listings for free
+An extremely useful tool to download high quality photos from an Airbnb listings for free (This repository is not affiliated to Airbnb)

 This tool is a Python-based scraper that downloads images from Airbnb listings.
 Given an Airbnb URL or room number, it scrapes the page to extract image URLs and downloads the images to a local directory.
 The tool uses BeautifulSoup for HTML parsing and requests for network requests.